-ReacTime interfaces with FinishLynx results for seamless integration of athlete data and the individual Block Sensors can also be used as a reaction training system.
+ReacTime interfaces with FinishLynx results for seamless integration of athlete data.
+The individual Block Sensors can also be used as a reaction training system.
 Unlike some simpler systems, ReacTime has no contact pads and the system cannot be tricked or overloaded.
 The system is rugged and easy-to-use.
 The battery or AC powered blocks are weather-resistant and designed to withstand the tough demands of a year-round athletics environment.

 We offer many ReacTime package variations, including 6-Lane Wired (RT6L) and Wireless (RT6WL), 8-Lane Wired (RT8L) and Wireless (RT8LWL), ReacTime Training Packages, and many custom variations for both larger and smaller venues.